panva/jose/docs/README.md

 #### `keystore.all([parameters])`

-Retrieves an array of keys matching the provider parameters, returns all if none are provided.
+Retrieves an array of keys matching the provided parameters, returns all if none are provided.
 The returned array is sorted by relevance based on the parameters.
 Keys with the exact algorithm or use specified by the parameters are first.